 In 2020, our renewable portfolio standard under I-937 increased to 15%.
 Historically, our strategy has been to procure both short-term and long-term RECs to help meet our compliance goal.
 We also claim incremental hydro RECs from our hydro upgrades.
-While incremental hydro RECs must be used in the year they are generated, other RECs can be banked.
+While incremental hydro RECs must be used in the year they are generated, other RECs can be banked for one year.
 This allows us to manage uncertainty and hedge risk.
 Figure 70 shows the quantity of RECs in MWh that we have purchased to date or are in the process of purchasing, as well as the year in which we have retired or plan to retire them by vintage (incremental hydro, retirement of banked REC or retirement of a REC in the year it was purchased).
 Figure 71 presents the same information by renewable type through 2026.
 Based on the REC purchases we have made to date or are in the process of completing, we expect to be fully compliant through 2026 and have acquired most of the RECs we need to comply in 2027.
 We plan to continue to seek additional REC purchase agreements in order to ensure we comply through 2029.
-Beginning in 2030, if a utility meets 100 percent of their load42 with renewable resources, non-emitting resources or I-937 RECs for CETA, they are considered in compliance with both CETA and I-937.
-As a result, we will likely no longer need to procure additional I-937 RECs and will instead comply by using renewable properties of our hydropower, which is surplus in most years.
+Beginning in 2030, if a utility meets 100 percent of their load46 with renewable resources, non-emitting resources or I-937 RECs for CETA, they are considered in compliance with both CETA and I-937.
+As a result, we may need to procure fewer I-937 RECs in the future.